If you have your sights set on upper management and you've done an Executive MBA, you might be wondering how to include it on your resume.

 This doesn’t just mean work experience — though that should be the main focus of your resume.
 You can also demonstrate your leadership capabilities by including board memberships, speaking engagements, publications, awards, and other career highlights.

-To find out how you score in this key area, upload your resume to a free resume review for actionable feedback on how to emphasize leadership on your resume.
+Further reading: To find out how you score in this key area, upload your resume to a free resume review for actionable feedback on how to emphasize leadership on your resume.

 Find out if your resume emphasizes your leadership experience

 Executive and senior-level resumes are expected to show more management skills, leadership skills and experience compared to that of junior-level job seekers.
-A good way to find out if your resume shows enough of these skills is to upload your resume to the tool below– it'll scan your resume and tell you if you've shown the right skills and experience fit for senior-level and executive roles.
+A good way to find out if your resume shows enough of these skills is to upload your resume to the tool below – it'll scan your resume and tell you if you've shown the right skills and experience fit for senior-level and executive roles.

 Other places to list your Executive MBA